priyankaverma2/IPOApp/README.md

 - [Node.js](https://nodejs.org/) installed
 - [npm](https://www.npmjs.com/) package manager installed
 - [Login] Username: priyanka, Password: priyanka
-- [Intenet] make sure you have internet connection with high speed.
+- [Interet] make sure you have internet connection with high speed.

 ## Usage
 - 1. you need to `login` first
 - 2. you can see latest IPOs on `dashboard`.
-- 4. you can add to `currency` and delete from currency.
+- 3. you can add to `currency` and delete from currency.
-- 5. you can change `theme` by theme button on header.
-- 8. you can logout when done with the exploration if you want to.
+- 4. you can logout when done with the exploration if you want to.

 *You can explore more*